| opening

 Pantalone, who has discovered the truth identity of Beatrice, meets Lombardi

-Lombardi refuses the offer.
-Comes Silvio and Pantalone tells him the wedding
+refuses the offer.
+Comes Silvio and Pantalone tells him the wedding `still

 Hotel

-Their joy is immense.
-They plan to go back to Turin and to buy Florindo's
+joy is immense.
+They plan to go back to Turin and to buy Florindo's freedom.

-freedom.
 Who is responsible for these misunderstandings?
-Brighella brings
+Brighella brings Truffaldino,

-Truffaldino, who convinces both masters separately that the responsible
+who convinces both masters separately that the responsible party is another

 House of Pantalone